You MUST DO the Grand Circle Adventure!

 We had some extra time so we saw some movies and had a nice dinner.
 We saw Solo and Infinity War; neither movie impressed me.
 I’m not much of a superhero fan and Solo was pretty lackluster.
 Oh well.
 The popcorn was good and it was nice to be in a little air conditioning and relax.

-Day 8It’s over.
-Bummer.
-Up at 6am, we got a quick breakfast and drove across the featureless desert home.
+Our Grand Circle adventure had come to an end.
+We were up at 6:00 am, we got a quick breakfast and drove across the featureless desert home.
 From Hurricane, UT, the drive along Interstate 15 is pretty dull.
-We turned in our van and got home the Saturday of Memorial Day weekend.
+We turned in our van and got home on the Saturday of Memorial Day weekend.
 The traffic was pretty light.
 We ended up having two more days to decompress before heading off to work again.

 I think on a scale of 1 to 10 this trip was definitely a 10.
 It was beautiful.
 It was cheap.
 There were new things to see and places to play every single day.
 We got to see Utah in ways that we had never thought of before.
 We definitely want to go back and explore a number of places that we really didn’t get enough time with on this trip.
 You definitely should take this trip!